-The timeline in section X provides detailed steps in staging the feasibility experiment.
+The timeline in section X provides details of our staging of $A_NDY$ .
 A schematic view of the apparatus envisioned for run-12 is shown in Fig. IX-1.
 The apparatus envisioned for run-13, including tracking stations and the magnet to measure charge sign, is shown in Fig. IX-2.

 Fig. IX-1 Schematic view of the present version of the detector elements intended for RHIC run 12.
-The components are (1) a multi-layer preshower scintillator array, sandwiching a 2 radiation length lead converter used for e/h discrimination; (2) a lead-glass electromagnetic calorimeter, presently consisting only of 3.8 cm × 3.8cm × 45 cm lead glass bars from IHEP, Protvino;(3) an existing hadron calorimeter built for AGS-E864 [35]; and (4) a realistic beam pipe, consisting of beryllium, aluminum and stainless steel sections.
+The components are (1) a multi-layer preshower scintillator array, sandwiching a 2 radiation length lead converter used for e/h discrimination; (2) a lead-glass electromagnetic calorimeter, consisting of 3.8 cm × 3.8cm × 45 cm lead glass bars from IHEP, Protvino and and 4.0cm x 4.0cm x 40cm PbGl bars from Yarevan borrowed from the JLAB BigCal collaboration;(3) an existing hadron calorimeter built for AGS-E864 [36]; and (4) a realistic beam pipe, consisting of beryllium, aluminum and stainless steel sections.
 Not shown are beam-beam counters and zero-degree calorimeters

 Fig. IX-2 Schematic view of the present version of the GEANT model, used for establishing detector responses for background and signal estimates.
 This is a schematic of the apparatus intended for RHIC run 13.
-The model consists of (1) the magnetic field for the split-dipole magnet designed and used by the PHOBOS collaboration at IP2; (2) a multi-layer preshower scintillator array, sandwiching a 2 radiation length lead converter used for e/h discrimination; (3) a lead-glass electromagnetic calorimeter, presently consisting only of 3.8 cm × 3.8cm × 45 cm lead glass bars from IHEP, Protvino;(4) an existing hadron calorimeter built for AGS-E864 [35]; (5) tracking stations for charge sign discrimination (MWPC planes discussed in the text are not yet included) and (6) a realistic beam pipe, consisting of beryllium, aluminum and stainless steel sections.
+The model consists of (1) the magnetic field for the split-dipole magnet designed and used by the PHOBOS collaboration at IP2; (2) a multi-layer preshower scintillator array, sandwiching a 2 radiation length lead converter used for e/h discrimination; (3) a lead-glass electromagnetic calorimeter, consisting only of 3.8 cm × 3.8cm × 45 cm lead glass bars;(4) an existing hadron calorimeter built for AGS-E864 [36]; (5) tracking stations for charge sign discrimination (fiber planes discussed in the text are not yet included) and (6) a realistic beam pipe, consisting of beryllium, aluminum and stainless steel sections.
 Not shown are beam-beam counters and zero-degree calorimeters